convox/docs/docs/networking/load-balancing.md

 Internal services are configured in your `convox.yml` using the `internal: true` directive.
 See [Internal Services](/networking/internal-services) for details.

+## TCP and TLS Services (NLB)

+The ALB handles HTTP, HTTPS, and gRPC traffic.
+Services that need to expose raw TCP (MQTT, Redis, game-server protocols), or a TLS-terminating listener on a non-HTTP port with an ACM certificate, opt in to the Rack's shared Network Load Balancer via the [nlb:](/application/services#nlb) field in `convox.yml`.
+The NLB operates at Layer 4, uses Elastic IPs for stable public addressing, and is enabled at the Rack level via the [NLB](/reference/rack-parameters/NLB) and [NLBInternal](/reference/rack-parameters/NLBInternal) parameters.
+See [Network Load Balancing](/networking/nlb) for the full guide.

 ## Health Check Integration

 The ALB continuously monitors the health of your service containers using the [health check](/application/health-checks) path and interval defined in your `convox.yml`.
 Only containers passing health checks receive traffic from the load balancer.
 During [rolling deployments](/deployment/rolling-updates), new containers must pass their health check before the ALB routes traffic to them.